hikeventures/hikeventures.github.io/gear/index.markdown

 Sawyer Mini Water Filter</a></h4>
 <a target="_blank"  href="https://www.amazon.com/gp/product/B00FA2RLX2/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00FA2RLX2&linkCode=as2&tag=hikeve-20&linkId=9648096d5d7165386d83174ccff1af0c"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B00FA2RLX2&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B00FA2RLX2" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </center>
+The Saywer Mini Water filter is always in our backpack.
+It is a leightweight water filter which can be also used without any additional bottle which you need to fill up.
+Just fill the plastic bag with water and let the water flow through the filter straight into your mouth.
+That's an easy solution especially when you sit in the packraft and need treated water.
 </div>

 <div class="col-sm-3 col-lg-3 col-md-3 col-xs-6">